Destinations Eat Do Sleep Marrakech Morocco

 Eat Do Sleep Marrakech

 There has never been a better time to visit one of Morocco’s most enchanting cities.
 Formed 1,000 years ago the central fortified Medina of Marrakech is bursting at the seams with sights, sounds and an intoxicating energy.
-Expect to see everything from snake charmers, to local souks selling traditional textiles, pottery and jewellery mixed in with contemporary art galleries, cafes and shops and lets not forget many of the most luxurious hotel brands in the world have properties in the city.
-So if you are looking for some high energy culture which is within easy reach of Europe then Marrakech is one place not to miss.
+Expect to see everything from snake charmers to local souks selling traditional textiles, pottery and jewellery mixed in with contemporary art galleries, cafes and shops and let’s not forget many of the most luxurious hotel brands in the world have properties in the city.
+So if you are looking for a high-energy culture which is within easy reach of Europe then Marrakech is one place not to miss.
 Here is a selection of the best places to explore, dine and stay at while spending time in the unforgettable city of Marrakech.

 Eat